What to see on CCC Go, Netflix, Mubi and Cine.ar Play

 The last night (Film & Arts, at 4 p.m.)

-A married couple in New York has to separate for one night, due to a business trip that the husband must make with an attractive coworker.
+A married couple in New York has to separate for one night, because of a business trip that the husband must make with an attractive coworker.
 Meanwhile, his wife is reunited with Alex, a former love.

 Preliminary judgment (Star Action, at 5.30 p.m.)